-Student housing at University of the Southwest includes four residence halls.
+Student housing at University of the Southwest includes five residence halls.
 Apartments in the Jane Adams Hall, built in 1978, and the Bob and Adele Daniels Hall, built in 1981, each contain three bedrooms, two bathrooms, a living area, and a kitchen.
-The Thelma Linam Webber Dormitory, dedicated in January 1994, provides semi-private accommodations for students.
-A common living area is provided for study, relaxation, and enjoyment.
-Southwest's newest, suite-style residence hall became available for occupancy in January 2004, and its twin, adjacent to it, was opened in August 2004.
+Our suite-style residence hall became available for occupancy in January 2004, and its twin, adjacent to it, was opened in August 2004.